 What decluttering can do for you?

-The greatest gift of decluttering is the gift of time.
-Digging through clutter wastes time.
+The greatest gift of decluttering your home is the gift of time.
+Digging through clutter and trying to getting rid of it wastes time.
 Lost or damaged items that are often the result of clutter are a waste of the time and effort it took to acquire them.
 A cluttered workspace or home can make simple tasks seem much more complicated than they should be.
 Feeling overwhelmed by tasks causes you to move more slowly or avoid them altogether, which creates a vicious cycle of procrastination.

 Decision-making is much like a muscle.
 The more you use your decision-making skills, the easier it becomes.
 Decluttering is often about making quick and decisive decisions about what stays and what goes; what's beneficial to you and what isn't.
 When thinking about how to be organized it's important not to think that it's as simple as s quick clean-up.
 Staying clutter-free may require you to invest in specialty items, but they are well worth it if the result is a more peaceful home and workspace.